Capital Markets Union #1 – Financing the real economy

 What are the objectives of the Capital Markets Union?

-The objective of this ambitious programme is to support European SMEs by making it easier for them to access financial resources from investors across the European Union.
+The objective of this ambitious program is to support European SMEs by making it easier for them to access financial resources from investors across the European Union.
 The European Commission has identified 5 priority areas in the Action Plan:

 - Creating a regulatory framework that favours long-term investments and the financing of infrastructures in Europe.